 An obese boxer lost so much weight on a year-long fitness camp in Thailand he was detained by border guards on his way home — who didn’t believe he was the same person.

-Ross Connor, 33, shed an impressive eight stone after he enrolled at the famed Muay Thai kick boxing gym in Phuket.
+Ross Connor, 33, shed an impressive eight stone after he travelled to Thailand and enrolled at the famed Muay Thai kick boxing gym in Phuket.

 He slimmed down from 21 stone to a toned 13 stone but hit a big problem when he tried to leave the country.

 Border guards detained him for questioning, convinced he could not be the same person they photographed on his arrival 12 months earlier.